 Find out more about the ICCA academic team, and where their journey has taken them.

-Lynda was appointed QC Honoris Causa in 2020 in recognition of her work to promote a fairer justice system for the vulnerable and the young, and to improve Bar training.
+Lynda was appointed QC Honoris Causa in 2020 in recognition of her work to promote a fairer justice system for children and vulnerable people and to improve Bar training.

 Chris was called to the Bar in 1992 by the Middle Temple.